 GREENE: You brought up Robert Griffin III - your former team, the Washington Redskins.
 That last game of the regular season against the Dallas Cowboys, I was just waiting to see if he finally cracked under the pressure, as a rookie.
 And he didn't just not crack, he wins that game.
 I mean, as a rookie, how much pressure is on him?

 THEISMANN: Oh, I think there was tremendous pressure on Robert Griffin III.
 The Washington Redskins fans - and I'm sure the organization - focused all their attention on Robert coming to Washington.
 I think the Heisman Trophy race really got him ready for all the attention that he is now getting.
 And certainly, in a city that's been starved for wins, he was the perfect answer.

-THEISMANN: Normally, it's to hit them a lot.
-It doesn't matter who you are.
-Whether you're a rookie or veteran, if you get banged around a lot in the pocket, you start to see ghosts.
+THEISMANN: Normally, it's to hit him a lot.
+It doesn't matter who you are; whether you're a rookie or veteran, if you get banged around a lot in the pocket, you start to see ghosts.
 You start to see pressure that really isn't there.

 GREENE: Any predictions, Joe Theismann?
 I don't want to put you on the spot, but - well, I do want to put you on the spot.
 Any predictions?

 THEISMANN: Sure.
 I think that the winner of the Seattle-Washington game will play in the NFC Championship game, for the chance to go to the Super Bowl.
 I think in the AFC, it's going to be a Tom Brady-Peyton Manning.
 And who's going to come out of that?
 I would probably lean towards New England because they've gotten better on defense, and that was the area they needed to improve.